The “SAD” vs. Real Food

 Obesity is a Pediatric Disease

-Dr. Kassler describes in detail the addictive properties of the SAD (for all ages), but how “obesity is a pediatric disease.”
-Kessler was head of the U.S. Food and Drug Administration and served as dean of the medical schools at Yale University and the University of California, San Francisco.
-The current pandemic of chronic diseases, which often begin with childhood addictions that lead to obesity, bares some comparison with how Big Tobacco was found to be predatory and culpable in the deaths of millions of Americans over generations.
+Dr. Kassler describes in detail the addictive properties of the SAD (for all ages), but clarifies how “obesity is a pediatric disease.”
+Kessler was head of the U.S. Food and Drug Administration under presidents Obama and Biden and later in his career served as dean of the medical schools at Yale University and the University of California — San Francisco.
+The current pandemic of chronic diseases — which is associated with profitable SAD-style food “preferences” in childhood and lead to obesity — bares some comparison with how Big Tobacco was predatory and culpable in the deaths of millions of Americans over generations.

 “[Obesity] is a pediatric disease not only because children suffer from it, but because it has been foisted upon them by the architects of our obesogenic environment, who have ensnared us for their own profit.
 While we cannot deny treatment to young people already affected, we equally cannot allow the medical and pharmaceutical community to convince us that the best way – the only way – out of this crisis is their way.